James Capers

 College Northern Illinois University ’84

-James Capers has officiated 1,556 regular-season games in 28 seasons as an NBA staff official.
-He has also worked 178 playoff games, including 14 NBA Finals games.
+James Capers has officiated 1,634 regular-season games in 30 seasons as an NBA staff official.
+He has also worked 204 playoff games, including 17 NBA Finals games.

-Capers has served on the National Basketball Referees Association Executive Board and helped negotiate collective bargaining agreements with the NBA.
-He was the first official appointed to serve on the NBA Rules and Competition Committee.
-Capers also has been the referee representative on the Jr. NBA Board.
+Capers was also the first official appointed to serve on the NBA Competition Committee.
+He has been the referee representative on the Jr. NBA Board.
+Capers is the son of former NBA official James Capers Sr.

 Fun Facts